unrealwork/atsd-use-cases/HawaiiGasPrices/README.md

 ## Introduction

 Hawaii.
 Sunshine.
 Beautiful beaches.
 Mai Tais.
 These are a few of the great motivators for moving to one of America's favorite vacation destinations.
 However, Hawaii has some of the most expensive consumer products in the nation.
-According to [expastistan.com](https://www.expatistan.com/cost-of-living/comparison/new-york-city/honolulu), in comparison to New York City, Honolulu is more expensive by the following percentages for each of the following items:
+According to [expatistan.com](https://www.expatistan.com/cost-of-living/comparison/new-york-city/honolulu), when compared to New York City, goods in Honolulu are more expensive:

-* 1 liter of whole fat milk: 41%
+* 1 liter of whole fat milk: +41%
-* 1 kg (2 lbs) of apples: 68%
+* 1 kg (2 lbs) of apples: +68%
-* Bread for 2 people for 1 day: 67%
+* Bread for 2 people for 1 day: +67%

 In addition to exorbitant food prices, Hawaii currently holds the crown of having the highest fuel prices in the entire United States, according to [gasbuddy.com](https://www.gasbuddy.com/USA).
 The Aloha state has long held the reputation of having the most expensive fuel in the land.
 However, until recently, such trends have been difficult to quantify.
 In order to better analyze datasets such as Hawaiian fuel prices,